-In the future, ADT Caps will generate synergies in analytical capabilities with SK Telecom's ICT technology, AI-based security technology and expand the identity of the security business as a safety and care-specialized company beyond security and position itself as a leading company in convergence security market.
+In the future, ADT Caps will generate synergies in analytical capabilities with SK Telecom's ICT technology, Al-based security technology and expand the identity of the security business as a safety and care-specialized company beyond security and position itself as a leading company in convergence security market.

-Since entering the e-commerce market in February 2008, 11st is In 2018, 11st posted KRW 674.4 billion in revenue, down KRW 10.4 growing rapidly to become an industry-leading open market billion from the previous year.
-However, its operating loss dropped to platform.
-The company has a system that enables customers to KRW 67.8 billion from KRW 86.2 billion in the previous year, thanks to purchase excellent products at low prices without any worries both profitability improvement activities conducted throughout the year. online and mobile devices and strives to provide the best services to both sellers and buyers through a continuous improvement in 11st will continue innovation to grow into an online commerce portal services and technological innovation.
-Since its establishment, that provides all products and information of the world, going 11st has grown dramatically only to become Korea's leading open beyond remaining the most advanced open market through its topmarket platform with 27 million members.
-In 2018, with the launch level customer base and product curation and synergies among SK of Eleven Street Co., Ltd. as an independent corporation, the ICT Family members. company set its goal of becoming the best commerce portal trusted by customers and began a new challenge for the future of online commerce in Korea.
+Since entering the e-commerce market in February 2008, 11st is growing rapidly to become an industry-leading open market platform.
+The company has a system that enables customers to purchase excellent products at low prices without any worries both online and mobile devices and strives to provide the best services to both sellers and buyers through a continuous improvement in services and technological innovation.
+Since its establishment, 11st has grown dramatically only to become Korea's leading open market platform with 27 million members.
+In 2018, with the launch of Eleven Street Co., Ltd. as an independent corporation, the company set its goal of becoming the best commerce portal trusted by customers and began a new challenge for the future of online commerce in Korea.